-Given the clarity of the language of the 'exact sciences' and their consecutive prevalent position in seeking 'the truth', it is no wonder that Germain made the study of science in general and the mathematical sciences in particular central to her philosophical propositions.
-Thus, while showing the alliance between mathematics and the natural sciences, Germain also extended the importance of calculus to social, moral, and political questions.
-Being firmly convinced that the laws of being do not just govern the facts that are in the field of sciences, she argues that these laws also apply to the social, political, and cultural domains: 'It is in approaching more and more the type of being or the true source of all our real knowledge, that theories are perfected, morality is purified, that politics light up, that metaphysics ceases to go astray, that the literature and the fine arts realise the rules they have practiced and the great effects they have produced' (Germain, 1879/1896, pp. 142-3).
-Thus, drawing on the theorem relating to the short duration of the action of disturbing causes, she explains how the true and the just tend to constantly remove the obstacles that oppose their manifestation.
-She further demonstrates the progressive tendencies towards the annihilation of actions, which disturb the natural order in all moral, social, and political phenomena:
+Given the clarity of the language of the 'exact sciences' and their consecutive prevalent position in seeking 'the truth', it is no wonder that Germain made the study of science in general and the mathematical sciences in particular, central to her philosophical propositions.
+Thus, while showing the alliance between mathematics and the natural sciences, Germain also extended the importance of calculus to social, moral and political questions.
+Being firmly convinced that the laws of being do not only govern the facts which are in the field of sciences, she argues that these laws also apply to the social, political and cultural domains: 'It is in approaching more and more the type of being or the true, source of all our real knowledge, that the theories perfect, morality is purified, that politics light up, that metaphysics ceases to go astray, that the literature and the fine arts realize the rules they have practiced and the great effects they have produced'.
+(142-3) Thus drawing on the theorem relating to the short duration of the action of disturbing causes, she explains how the true and the just constantly tend to remove the obstacles that oppose their manifestation.
+She further demonstrates the progressive tendencies towards the annihilation of actions, which disturb the natural order in all moral, social and political phenomena:

-In politics, one would distinguish, among the causes that act on the system, which are those which, due to ever-increasing forces will eventually predominate; while others, accidental, whose effect is very great at a given moment, will entirely cease their action after a more or less long time.
-(Germain, 1879/1896, p.
-144)
+In politics, one would distinguish, among the causes which act on the system, which are those which, due to ever-increasing forces will eventually predominate; while others, accidental, whose effect is very great at a given moment, will entirely cease their action after a more or less long time.
+(144)

-This is the point of the most interesting connections she draws between 'rational mechanics' (Germain, 1879/1896, p.
-145) and social and political science by juxtaposing the two cases of stable and unstable equilibrium.
-When a system is idle, she notes, this may be due to essentially different conditions.
-However, when a cause comes to act on the system, two things can happen: it will either return to its initial position and the balance will be restored-stable equilibrium-or the system will be removed from its initial position, and it will return to a calm state 'only after having passed through an entirely different situation'-unstable equilibrium (Germain, 1879/1896, p.
-146).
-It is clear how these two states can be transposed into social and political systems: there are sometimes agitations in the sociopolitical system, producing slight movements that stop on their own.
-But other times, we see 'complete revolutions, which will allow the state of interior peace to be reborn only after great changes in the social order' (Germain, 1879/1896, p.
-146).
+This is the point of the most interesting connections she draws between 'rational mechanics' (145) and social and political science, by juxtaposing the two cases of stable and unstable equilibrium.
+When a system is idle she notes, this may be due to essentially different conditions.
+However, when a cause comes to act on the system, two things can happen: it will either return to its initial position and the balance will be restored-stable equilibrium, or the system will be removed from its initial position, and it will return to a calm state 'only after having passed through an entirely different situation'-unstable equilibrium.
+(146) It is clear how these two states can be transposed into social and political systems: there are sometimes agitations in the socio-political system producing slight movements that stop on their own.
+But other times we see 'complete revolutions, which will allow the state of interior peace to be reborn only after great changes in the social order' (146).

-As I will discuss further in the next section of the paper, Germain's attempt to transpose the states of the stable and unstable equilibrium to social and political phenomena-what I call her mechanics of the social-brings to mind Gabriel Tarde's philosophy of society and his controversial argument that 'all things are societies' (Tarde, 1894/2012, p.
-73), or 'associations' in Bruno Latour's exposition of Tardean sociology (Latour, 2002, p.
-120).
-As Latour further comments, 'this does not mean, as with Auguste Comte, that sociology must occupy the throne and rule over the sciences, but simply that every science has to deal with assemblages of many interlocking monads' (Latour, 2002, p.
-120).
+As I will further discuss in the next section of the paper, Germain's attempt to transpose the states of the stable and unstable equilibrium to social and political phenomena -what I configure as her mechanics of the social-brings in mind Gabriel Tarde's philosophy of society and his controversial argument that 'all things are societies' (58), or 'associations' in Bruno Latour's exposition of Tardean sociology (2002, 120).
+As Latour further comments, 'this does not mean, as with Auguste Comte, that sociology must occupy the throne and rule over the sciences, but simply that every science has to deal with assemblages of many interlocking monads.
+(120)